 Current Committee Charge

 The committee solicits nominations and selects recipients for the Award for Excellence in Archaeological Analysis.
-The award is presented as special recognition of excellence by an archaeologist whose innovative research and enduring contributions have had a significant impact on the discipline.
+The award is presented as special recognition of excellence by an archaeologist whose technical analyses, innovative research, and enduring contributions have had a significant impact on the discipline.
 The award recipient will have mastered the difficult challenge of bridging good ideas with empirical evidence or interpretive methods within a particular class of archaeological materials or over a broad range of materials.
 The award was first given in 2001 and replaced the Ceramic Studies Award and the Lithic Studies Award.
-Since 2001, the Award for Excellence in Archaeological Analysis rotates among three categories: an unrestricted or general category, lithic studies, and ceramic studies.

-Term length is three years, following the 3-year award cycle.
+Term length is three years.
 Individuals ending their terms cycle off the committee at the close of the Business Meeting held during the annual SAA Meeting, and new appointees begin their terms at this time.

 Committee Chair and End of Term

 Nominees are evaluated on their demonstrated ability to successfully create an interpretive bridge between good ideas, empirical evidence, research, and analysis.
 January each year, and deliberate via either e-mail or telephone communication.